In this article

 Fishbone Graphic Organizer Example

-In order to understand how to make a fishbone graphic organizer in detail, let us present you with an example.
+To understand how to make a fishbone graphic organizer in detail, let us present you with an example.
 The following fishbone graphic organizer template created in EdrawMind is fully customizable.

 As you can see from the following image, we have a graphic organizer diagram that looks like a fish.
 We have a head, a spine, and a tail.
 The spine here has spread across multiple branches, denoting the full skeleton of the fish.
 When you start working on an Ishikawa fishbone diagram, start by adding content to the fish's head -- this is the area where you are going to mention the 'Effect'.